Wondering about a Coimbra day trip? You’ve come to the right place!

 Now it’s time to walk off your lunch and discover the wonderfully beautiful historic old town of Coimbra.
 Wander through its maze of narrow streets and alleys.
 Taking in the colourful houses, local shops, and cafés.

 I don’t know about you, but I just love getting lost a little in historic old town centres.
 And, Coimbra’s old town is just that!
 It’s small in size, but don’t rush your time here as it’s incredibly scenic and atmospheric.
-I researched Coimbra free walking tours but didn’t seem to find any.
+I researched long and hard for Coimbra free walking tours but didn’t seem to find any.

-As you admire the Moorish influences of Old Town, there are a few sights you’ll want to seek out.
+As you admire the Moorish influences of Old Town, there are a few places to visit in Coimbra you’ll want to seek out.
 Here are some of the best things to see in Old Town.

 - Sé Velha, or Old Cathedral – is famous for being the only Romanesque church in Portugal that remains intact today.
 This early 12th-century cathedral looks more like a fortress than a church.
 The real highlight here is the beautiful Cloisters, built in the early 13th century.